Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Quick Summary

-• Ashwagandha is a nootropic plant used in traditional Indian medicine to reduce stress and increase energy.
+• Ashwagandha is recognized as a nootropic, traditionally used in Indian medicine to enhance cognitive function and reduce stress.

 Is Ashwagandha a Nootropic?